harrisonlab/phytophthora_rubi/README.md

 1
 The number of ApoplastP hits that are not RxLRs or CRNs is:
 9,047
-The number of RxLRs with an EER domain not hit by ApoplastP is:
+The number of RxLRs, with an EER domain, not hit by ApoplastP is:
 93
-The number of RxLRs with an EER domain also hit by ApoplastP is:
+The number of RxLRs, with an EER domain, also hit by ApoplastP is:
 10
-The number of ApoplastP hits that are not RxLRs with an EER domain or CRNs is:
+The number of ApoplastP hits that are not RxLRs, with an EER domain, or CRNs is:
 9,616

 P.rubi - SCRP324